 When students leave Westminster Tutors, the end date of their enrolment and their subsequent destination will be added to the Admissions Register.
 This data will be stored in line with the college's Data Protection Policy.

 12. International Students

-At present, Westminster Tutors cannot accept non-UK/EU students who require a student visa to be issued by the college.
+At present, Westminster Tutors do not enrol non-UK students who require a student visa to be issued by the college.